 What goes in the repository?

-The ASU Digital Repository collects the scholarly and creative works of the ASU community.
-Examples include published or unpublished articles, books, papers, conference presentations, images, creative works and research materials.
+The ASU Digital Repository includes published or unpublished articles, books, papers, conference presentations, images, creative works and research materials.
 For more detailed information, read our Collection Policy.

 Who can access the repository?